obreil54/she_and_hers/README.md

 - **Google Merchant Integration**: Automates product updates for increased visibility.
 - **Newsletter Signups**: Increased subscriptions from 27 to over 1,000 within weeks using Brevo.

-The website is live and accessible at [www.shersstudios.com](https://www.shersstudios.com/).

 ## 💻 Technologies Used

 ### Backend: